bonitasoft/bonita-doc/md/actors.md

 # Actors of processes

-The concept of Actor define who can perform a task or start a process.
+The concept of Actor defines who can perform a task or start a process.

 ## Define an actor